dentiny/docker-cgroup/README.md

 - Before adding memory limit to leaf cgroup leaf, should apply suitable permission at parent node's `cgroup.subtree_control`
 - Only allow to add PIDs into leaf cgroup node
 - Cgroup can only be deleted when no pids managed
+- Only allow to update child cgroup subcontrol parent cgroup doesn't contain any PIDs

 ### Steps to reproduce kubernetes experiment
 1. Create local kubernetes cluster